-The stunning expansion of mobile communication has significantly changed the methods of trading on the global scale.
+The stunning expansion of mobile communication has significantly changed the methods of trading on a global scale.
 The incremental amount of devices suitable for m-commerce encourages the tremendous growth of this market segment.
 The diffusion of wireless handheld devices, such as smartphones and tablet computers, provides a strong baseline for mobile commerce.

 Today, m-commerce is a profitable and rapidly developing market that can be defined as the ability to handle business transactions using portable devices.
-The notion includes bill payments, ticket purchasing, online banking, brokerage services, mobile marketing, advertising, information acquisition and more.
+The notion includes bill payments, ticket purchasing, online banking, brokerage services, mobile marketing, advertising, information acquisition, and more.

-Being technological progeny of e-commerce, m-commerce provides on-the-go mobile users with the possibility to surf the Internet, purchase or sell a broad range of goods and services.
+Being the technological progeny of e-commerce, m-commerce provides on-the-go mobile users with the possibility to surf the Internet, purchase or sell a broad range of goods and services.
 There is no need to prove that mobile commerce will definitely exert influence on market development and will demonstrate sustainable growth in the near future.
 According to Forrester, m-commerce sales will exceed $23 billion in 2017, as consumers increasingly turn to their phones to inform themselves both about online and offline purchases.

-However, entrepreneurs who are going to take advantage of m-commerce for their businesses, should think about how to measure its effectiveness.
+However, entrepreneurs who are going to take advantage of m-commerce for their businesses should think about how to measure its effectiveness.
 In order to secure a return on investment, it’s better to analyze the efficiency of m-commerce initiatives with the help of the following critical metrics:

 - Traffic: it’s crucial for any online business to have a sufficient volume of traffic.
 That’s why it’s important to verify what part of it comes from the mobile Internet.